‘Westworld’ Season 2: The Meaning Behind Those Multiple Bernard Hosts Is Finally Revealed

 In Episode 7 of Westworld Season 2, Bernard Lowe (Jeffrey Wright) and Ashley Stubbs (Luke Hemsworth) were accosted by Charlotte Hale (Tessa Thompson) and Karl Strand (Gustaf Skarsgard) as they tried to unravel what has been going on in Westworld since Dolores (Evan Rachel Wood) killed Dr. Robert Ford (Anthony Hopkins) in the Season 1 finale.

 They had also decided that either Bernard or Ashley had something to do with the death of Theresa Cullen (Sidse Babett Knudsen) after her DNA was discovered at a location far away from where her body was found.
 Taking Bernard and Ashley to that location, a secret room was discovered which hosted a variety of Bernard hosts.
-While this automatically revealed the fact Bernard was a host to Karl and Charlotte, it was the conversations had with Dr. Ford while Bernard was inside The Cradle that really explained things further.
+While this automatically revealed the fact that Bernard was a host to Karl and Charlotte, it was the conversations had with Dr. Ford while Bernard was inside The Cradle that really explained things further.

 In Episode 6 of Westworld Season 2, viewers were first introduced to The Cradle.
 Essentially, it is the cloud for the hosts of Westworld.
 However, if you want to know more about it, you can do so by reading this previous Inquisitr article about it.